mscgenjs/mscgenjs-core/README.md

 Implementation of [MscGen][mscgen] and two derived languages in JavaScript.

 > This is the JavaScript _library_ that takes care of parsing and
-> rendering MscGen.
-You might be looking for one of these in stead:
+> rendering MscGen into sequence diagrams.
+You might be looking for one
+> of these in stead:
 > - [**online interpreter** - mscgen_js][mscgenjs.interpreter]
 > - [**atom package** - mscgen-preview][mscgen-preview]
 > - [**command line interface** - mscgenjs-cli][mscgenjs.cli]